 After moving into horses and starting out with several novice horses Joe purchased a more experienced horse from international rider Neil Martin with whom he was training at the time.
 A year later Joe moved to Gloucestershire to study BSc Equine Science at Hartpury college.
 During his first 2 years at Hartpury Joe trained with Olympic rider Roland Fernyhow.
 In his final year at Hartpury Joe was selected for their elite equine academy.
 As part of this he received training from academy director Nick Burton aswel as a large selection of other top riders who would come in as guest trainers.

 After leaving Hartpury Joe went on to be involved in the BBC's Only Fools on Horses for Sports relief.
 It was during this time that he worked alongside Tim Stockdale which led to a job as his stable jockey after filming had finished.
 The time with Tim allowed Joe the opportunity to ride a wide variety of horses aswel as an insight to the running of a yard at the top level of the sport.
 Joe made the decision to sell his top horse which went to Robert Smith, allowing him the opportunity to return to Gloucestershire to set up his own yard.
-He has been fortunate to work with some lovely horses, supportive owners and generous sponsors and while Joe has a successful track record of producing and selling young horses much of his time is now spent training riders.
+He has been fortunate to work with some lovely horses, supportive owners and generous sponsors and while Joe has a successful track record of producing and selling young horses much of his time is now spent coaching riders.

 Contact Joe MacDonald